GiorgioMB/UniversityProjects/BSDSA/Quantum Circuit Classification/README.md

 # Quantum Circuit Classification Project - BSDSA
 ## Overview
-This repository explores the application of quantum computing techniques for various classification problems.
+This repository explores the application of quantum computing techniques for various binary classification problems.
 Utilizing quantum circuits, this project aims to process and classify binary image data, demonstrating the potential benefits of quantum superposition and entanglement in achieving effective classification with a compact feature map.

 ## Project Structure
-This project includes comprehensive Python scripts that address all critical phases from data generation to model evaluation:
+This project includes comprehensive Python scripts that address the behaviour and performance of quantum circuits under different circumstances:

 ### StripesClassification.py
 - **Purpose**: Implements a quantum classifier to differentiate between horizontal and vertical stripes in noisy binary images.